 Their low-latency wireless dongle provides a great connection for gaming.
 You can also connect them to your phone via Bluetooth, but you can't hear audio via the Bluetooth and dongle connections simultaneously like you can with the SteelSeries.
 Still, a simple press of the QuickSwitch button means it's not too difficult to take a mid-game phone call—you'll just have to settle for listening to music from your PC.

-With a generally flat sound profile, they do a good job representing everything from rumbly explosions to clashing swords, although their default sound can sometimes be a little piercing.
-Happily, their companion app includes a graphic EQ, so you can tailor these to your preferences.
+With a fairly excited sound profile, they do a good job making rumbly explosions and clashing swords come alive, but this can come at the cost of making other audio, like dialogue, sound both too boomy and piercing.
+Luckily, their companion app includes a graphic EQ, so you can tailor these to your preferences.
 They're not as well-built as more expensive headphones like the SteelSeries or Audeze Maxwell Wireless, but they have a comfortable fit and an amazing 85-hour battery life.

 If you're a PC gamer looking to keep your headset expenditure down, the Logitech G435 LIGHTSPEED Wireless are a great budget pick.
 You can't use these headphones via a wired connection, but they offer a decent wireless gaming experience via their low-latency dongle connection.
 They're comfortable, especially if you have a smaller head.